creaturelab/alarm-monitor-canscall/docs/privacy-policy.md

 NOTIFICATIONS

-Used for permissions that are associated with push notification.<br>
+Used for permissions that are associated with push notification.
 This permission allows this application to receive messages or alerts from our services.
 <br>
 <br>